ibm-cloud-docs/EventStreams/schema_registry.md

 * `$HOST` is the host from the `kafka_http_ur`l field in the **Service Credentials** tab

-## Using the schema registry with third-party tools
+## Using the Schema Registry with third-party tools
 {: #third_party}

-The schema registry can be tested with third-party tools, such as the `kafka-avro-console-producer.sh` and `kafka-avro-console-consumer.sh`, which allow testing of conformance to schema using the Confluent SerDes.
+The Schema Registry can be tested with third-party tools, such as the `kafka-avro-console-producer.sh` and `kafka-avro-console-consumer.sh`, which allow testing of conformance to schema using the Confluent SerDes.

 To run either the producer or the consumer tool, a common property is required with the connection options for the {{site.data.keyword.messagehub}} Enterprise instance.